-UPDATE AND INFORMATION NOTICE ON OTTAWA RIVER FLOODING - ISSUED ON MAY 1, 2026
+UPDATE AND INFORMATION NOTICE ON OTTAWA RIVER FLOODING - UPDATED ON MAY 22, 2026

 The Township also wanted to take this opportunity to reinforce some messaging and provide information on flooding supports.